bewuethr/bewuethr.github.io/2021-01-01-no-rules-rules-review.md

 that it was also mentioned in [*The Culture Code*][tcc]: a single underperforming (or actively disruptive) team member pulls down the performance of the whole team significantly.
-In *The Culture Code*, the focus was on how there can be "good apples" to counteract this; in NRR, the emphasis is on the negative effects and eliminating them.
+In *The Culture Code*, the focus was on how there can be "good apples" to counteract this; in *No Rules Rules*, the emphasis is on the negative effects and eliminating them.

 Another great reference introduced me to the origins of the mythical "10x engineer": a paper from the 60s describes how programmers were given